Ninhursag: Name

 Nintur was another name assigned to Ninhursag as a birth goddess, though sometimes she was a separate goddess entirely.

 The mother goddess had many epithets including shassuru or 'womb goddess', tabsut ili 'midwife of the gods', 'mother of all children' and 'mother of the gods'.
 In this role she is identified with Ki in the Enuma Elish.
 She had shrines in both Eridu and Kish.
 It has also been speculated that she was worshipped under the name Belet-Nagar in Mari.
 However, it has also been proposed that the name Ninhursag in documents from Mari should be understood as a logographic writing of the name Shalash, the wife of Dagan, who was the goddess of Bitin near Alalakh rather than Nagar (modern Tell Brak) in the Khabur Triangle.
 Belet Nagar has alternatively been identified with Hurrian deities: Shaushka (though this proposal was met with criticism) or Nabarbi.

+Diĝirmaḫ

+Dingirmah ("great goddess") was a very common epithet of Ninhursag.
+In older literature, the name was transcribed as dMah, but the correct reading was confirmed through the existence of a syllabically written Emesal form, Dimmermah.

+Although she was originally an epithet of Ninhursag, Dingirmah eventually developed into a separate goddess at the end of the Early Dynastic period.
+In the Nippur god list, Dingirmah was one of the nine goddesses of birth enumerated after Šulpae, and the Isin god list similarly included her as one of six birth goddesses.
+Dingirmah was also present in the An = Anum god list, which listed her alongside Ninhursag, Ninmah, Aruru and Nintur.
+It is uncertain whether these were all regarded as variant names for the same goddess or different goddesses with similar functions.

+A temple dedicated to Dingirmah, the E-maḫ, was built in Adab by a local ruler.
+Another temple was built at Malgium by King Ipiq-Ištar.

+Ninmaḫ

+Ninmah ("great lady") was one of the most common epithets of Ninhursag alongside Dingirmah.
+The name was already attested in Fara and pre-Sargonian Lagash, and primarily occurred in liturgical and literary texts.
+An Akkadian form, Ereshmah (written syllabically as e-re-eš-ma-aḫ), was attested at Ugarit, and was either a variant or the correctly written form of the name.

+Like Dingirmah, Ninmah was initially an epithet of Ninhursag who later developed into a separate goddess at the end of the Early Dynastic period.
+In Lagash, King Entemena built a temple that was at first dedicated to Ninhursag, and then rededicated to Ninmah.

+In a text known as Archive of Mystic Heptads, Ninmah was labeled separately from Ninhursag as the "Bēlet-ilī of the Emaḫ temple" in an enumeration of seven goddesses of birth.